 What is a Gaming Graphics Card?

 A graphics card is a video card or display adapter that displays graphical data.
 It processes and executes graphical data using a mix of advanced features, functions, and graphical techniques.
+A good graphics card is vital for your gaming PC to perform to its full potential.

 A graphics card can be used as an extension or be integrated within the system.
 It processes graphical data and reduces the burden on the RAM or processor.
 Basically, a graphics card takes data on your computer and converts it into the image on your monitor.
 It’s important for gamers to have a good graphics card so that the image is clear and keeps up with fast-paced gaming.